-- Development worker in international development cooperation, especially in so-called Faith Based Organizations (FBOs),
+- Development worker in international development organizations, especially in so-called Faith Based Organizations (FBOs),

-- Collaboration in German or European development organizations and organizations of humanitarian aid,
+- Professional work in German or European development and humanitarian aid organizations,

 - Educational and lobbying work with international, Christian aid organizations, NGOs and FBOs,

-- Collaboration in church or independent missionary organizations
+- Professional work in a church or in independent missionary organizations

 Further training opportunities